tearoom1/kirby-content-watch/README.md

         'retentionCount' => 10,

-        // Whether to show locked pages in the interface (default: true) 'enableLockedPages' => true
+        // Whether to show locked pages in the interface (default: true) 'enableLockedPages' => true,

+        // Whether to enable content restore functionality (default: false)
+        // When disabled, content snapshots are not stored to save disk space 'enableRestore' => true
     ]
 ];
 ```

 ## How It Works

 The plugin creates a `.content-watch.json` file in each content directory that has been modified.
-This file stores the history of changes including editor information, timestamps, and content snapshots for restoration.
+This file stores the history of changes including editor information, timestamps, and content snapshots for restoration (if restore is enabled).

-When you restore a previous version, the plugin will:
-1. Extract the content from the saved snapshot
-2. Overwrite the current content file
-3. Record this restoration in the history with a reference to the restored version

 History entries are automatically pruned based on your retention settings.

+When restore functionality is enabled:
+1. Each time content is changed, a snapshot of the content is saved
+2. You can view and restore previous versions through the interface
+3. When you restore a previous version, the plugin will:
+   - Extract the content from the saved snapshot
+   - Overwrite the current content file
+   - Record this restoration in the history with a reference to the restored version

+When restore functionality is disabled:
+1. The plugin only tracks metadata like timestamps and editor information
+2. No content snapshots are stored, reducing disk usage
+3. The restore buttons will not be displayed in the interface

+> NOTE: The restore functionality only works for page content.
+It does not track changes of media/binary files.

 ## Requirements